poloxue/enblog/content/posts/2023-10-11-setup-your-own-iterm2.md

 It will be installed.

-Now let's use `Command + ,` to the open the preferences of iTerm2.
+Now let's use `Command + ,` to open the preferences of iTerm2.

 - Select profile.
 - Select colors tab.